 Prevalence of chronic P. aeruginosa infection in one of the seven Belgian CF centres was very low and only half the national level; overall 19.8% for all the children and adults but only 2.8% in patients below 18 years.
 This was attributed to cohorting patients according to their microbiological status and particularly to the widespread and frequent use of inhaled antibiotics over the previous 15 years; also patients were seen by the same paediatric pulmonologist.This is an impressive report showing a 2.8% prevalence of chronic P. aeruginosa infection in children at this Belgian CF clinic – a prevalence in stark contrast to many published results on the incidence reported in both the US and UK patient registries.
 In addition to an aggressive approach to eradication of early P. aeruginosa infection, being seen by the same paediatric pulmonologist will have made an important contribution to these excellent good results.

-Dr Patrick Lebecque (figure 9) is Paediatric Pulmonologist at Centre de Reference pour la Mucoviscidose, Clinques St Luc, Brussels.
+Dr Patrick Lebecque (fig. 19) is Paediatric Pulmonologist at Centre de Reference pour la Mucoviscidose, Clinques St Luc, Brussels.
 He is active and publishes widely not only in CF research but also in clinical care as evidenced by these excellent results.
 Presumably he was “the same pulmonologist” who contributed to the results.